 - Save your wp-config.php and reload your website(On the browser)

-- From there, you will be able to use your New Password with your username to access your website.
+- From there, you can use your New Password with your username to access your website.

 In case you don’t know the user id, you can check in the table wp_users of your WordPress database.